emichael/dslabs/labs/lab2-primarybackup/README.md

 `GetView` simply returns the current view without the sender "pinging") and should handle and set `PingCheckTimeout`s.

+Our solution took approximately 100 lines of code.

 You should pass the part 1 tests before moving on to part 2; execute them with `run-tests.py --lab 2 --part 1`.